Is an extended car warranty worth it?

 What does an extended warranty cover?

-An extended warranty on your vehicle typically covers unforeseen, expensive repairs involving major systems of the vehicle, including heating/air, the engine and brakes.
-Your exact coverage will depend on the warranty you purchase, and may include parts, labor or both.
+An extended warranty on your vehicle typically covers unforeseen, expensive repairs involving major vehicle systems, including heating/air, the engine and brakes.
+Your exact coverage will depend on the warranty you purchase and may include parts, labor or both.
 Some extended warranties offer optional coverage for roadside assistance, tires and other vehicle-related expenses you may encounter.

 Extended car warranty drawbacks